Walk with Me (2021 film): Distribution

+selection at Toronto’s Inside Out Film Festival amongst many other awards and nominations.
+We were one of two sponsored films at the 2022 BFI Flare in London and recently were awarded Best Soundtrack at Immaginaria International Film Festival in Rome, Italy.
+Walk With Me has signed with Gravitas Ventures and was released in North America on March 22, 2022 and expanded internationally in english speaking territories in April 2023.

+It is available on Amazon, Vudu, Tubi, Vimeo, YouTube, Google Play, Microsoft Xbox, Sling and Video on Demand.

 Reception

 Writing for Gay Star News, Rafaella Gunz said the film has "relatable characters and a passion that pulls the viewer in."
 The review website LesFlicks.com called it a "carefully crafted movie" with characters who have "been given meticulous backstory and depth."

 Soundtrack

 Juno Award-nominated singer-songwriter Amanda Walther of the folk duo Dala wrote sixteen original songs for the film's soundtrack.
 Walther said, "I learned so much through this process of writing music for this film: to be brave yet patient with myself, focus on what really matters and love every step of life along the way."